 At Wakefield, counselors meet with every student, every year to develop an academic plan.
 Wakefield counselors have an agreed upon time frame to meet with students from each class.
 If you are interested in participating in an academic planning session with your child, please contact your child’s school counselor to arrange a meeting during the times listed below.
 However, if these dates do not work with your schedule, we are flexible, and will accommodate your schedule.

-- Juniors, Class of 2019: Academic Planning Meeting and Transition Planning Meeting
+- Juniors: Academic Planning Meeting and Transition Planning Meeting

 November-December (Beginning of Winter Break) and April-May